-Many nurses follow the traditional educational progression of a nursing career, beginning with an associate's or a bachelor's degree and ending with a master's or a Ph.D.in some specialized type of nursing, research or nursing administration.
-An undergraduate degree is required to become a registered nurse, while a graduate degree can lead to a variety of careers including nurse practitioner, certified clinical nurse specialist or nursing educator.
+Many nurses follow the traditional educational progression of a nursing career, beginning with an associate's or a bachelor's degree and ending with a master's or doctorate in some specialized type of nursing practice, research, or nursing administration.
+An undergraduate degree is required to become a registered nurse, while a graduate degree can lead to a wider variety of careers, including nurse practitioner, certified clinical nurse specialist, or nursing educator.

 Undergraduate Degree Programs

-The job duties of a registered nurse (RN) vary according to population demographics and clinical settings.
-Many RNs specialize in areas such as gerontology, neonatal, diabetes management or a specific body system.
-Clinical settings can include hospitals and nursing homes.
-Successful completion of these undergraduate degree programs prepares graduates to sit for the NCLEX-RN examination.
-Registered nurses constitute one of the largest healthcare occupations, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Successful completion of a two-year or four-year undergraduate degree program in nursing prepares graduates to sit for the NCLEX-RN examination and become licensed registered nurses (RNs).
+The job duties of an RN vary according to the kinds of patients they see and the clinical settings in which they work.
+Many RNs specialize in areas such as gerontology, neonatal, diabetes management, or a specific body system.
+Work environments for nurses can include hospitals, physicians' offices, and nursing homes.
+As of May 2014, registered nurses constituted one of the largest healthcare occupations, according to the U.S. Bureau of Labor Statistics.

 According to the BLS, registered nurses with a bachelor's degree often have more career advancement opportunities.
 A Bachelor of Science in Nursing (BSN) usually takes four years to complete, but students can also find accelerated BSN programs that allow them to finish in less time.
-BSN degree programs should be accredited by the Commission on Collegiate Nursing Education (CCNE).
-A student in a BSN program will often study pharmacology, nursing management, microbiology, nursing research, health and nutrition, chemistry and psychology.
+BSN degree programs should be accredited by the Commission on Collegiate Nursing Education (CCNE) or a similarly reputable organization.
+A student in a BSN program will often study the following: pharmacology, nursing management, microbiology, nursing research, health and nutrition, chemistry, and psychology.